SeyeAnalytics/NorthWInd-DataBase/README.md

 ### Introduction

-The Northwind Database is for a business entity that deals with edible goods.
-Download the DB and restore it to your Postgres software.
+The Northwind Database is for a business entity that deals with edible goods.Download the DB and restore it to your Postgres software.

-You will find the DB and the schema diagram in the assessment folder on the drive.
-Using the Northwind Database and schema diagram,
+You will find the DB and the schema diagram in the assessment folder on the drive.Using the Northwind Database and schema diagram, You

-You have been given the responsibility to retrieve the following outputs from the database:
+have been given the responsibility to retrieve the following outputs from the database:

 ### Business Task